 Is there a minimum hire period?

-Yes it’s 3 days.
-If you only require the hire overnight the 3 day charge still applies.
+Yes: Three days.
+Even if you require a motorhome for just one night, the 3-day charge still applies.
 Our weekend rate is based on 3 days.
-Typically pick up Friday afternoon and return either Sunday afternoon, evening or before 10am on Monday.
-If you want to extend this period then additional day charges apply.
+Typically, you’ll pick up on Friday afternoon and return either Sunday or before 10am on Monday.
+If you want to extend this period, additional day charges apply.